Resume

 • The best ways to improve your abilities for future job opportunities.

-Communication skills are how you share ideas, listen, and respond to others, whether verbal, non-verbal, visual, or written.
+Communication skills are how you share ideas, listen, and respond to others, whether verbally, non-verbally, visually, or in writing.
 We use these skills every day, so I’ll spare you the full textbook definition — it’s basically how you get your point across and understand others.

 Here’s how the main types of communication can translate into a resume: